lujanfernaud/sinatra-simple-blog/README.md

-# sinatra-simple-blog
+# Simple Blog in Sinatra

-A simple blog using Sinatra and HAML
+A simple blog using Sinatra and HAML.